Read time 10 minutes

 8. In Notification Settings, provide the necessary details to receive email notifications and click “Next” to proceed.Notification Settings

-10. After clicking “Next,” the tool will display the migration summary before starting the migration.
-If the summary is ok, then click “Finish” to start the migration process.
-Otherwise, press “Back” button to make any changes in the migration job.Start the migration process.
+10. After clicking “Next,” the tool will display the migration summary before starting the process.
+If the summary is fine, click “Finish” to initiate the migration process.
+Otherwise, press “Back” to make any changes in the migration job.Start the migration process

 Conclusion